Manga Review | Wotakoi: Love is Hard for Otaku by Fujita

 Warning:

-This review will contain spoilers for the and anime series Wotakoi: Love is Hard for Otaku.
+This review will contain spoilers for the manga and anime series Wotakoi: Love is Hard for Otaku.
 While the manga may vary slightly from all other forms of media, it may have similar story elements and could be considered spoilers.

 Trigger Warning: There may be references to misgendering/gender assumptions as it appears in the manga.